 Plain Greek yogurt with blueberries, raspberries, and a drizzle of honey.

 Plain Greek yogurt with orange slices and homemade low sugar granola – my FAV option.

 Plain Greek yogurt with a tablespoon of natural creamy natural peanut butter and topped with just a few chocolate chips.
 Dip crisp apple slices.

 Plain Greek yogurt with sliced figs, a drizzle of honey, and a sprinkle of chia seeds.

 The easiest way to eat it to-go: Prepackaged plain Greek yogurt and top with grapes and low-sugar granola.

 Plain Greek yogurt with grapes and blackberries- no added sugars when you have juicy grapes!

 Plain Greek yogurt with fresh strawberries and a drizzle of honey.

 My new favorite: Plain Greek yogurt with orange slices – no added sugar needed!

-How do you like to eat yogurt?
+How do you like to eat low sugar yogurt?
 Any flavor combinations I should try?
 Add them to the comments below.